openstack/keystoneauth/doc/source/authentication-plugins.rst

 frozen, it is expected that new plugins are for the V3 API.

-To implement a new V3 plugin that can be combined with others you should implement the base :py:class:`keystoneauth1.auth.identity.v3.AuthMethod` class and implement the :py:meth:`~keystoneauth1.auth.identity.v3.AuthMethod.get_auth_data` function.
+To implement a new V3 plugin that can be combined with others you should implement the base :py:class:`keystoneauth1.identity.v3.AuthMethod` class and implement the :py:meth:`~keystoneauth1.identity.v3.AuthMethod.get_auth_data` function.
-If your Plugin cannot be used in conjunction with existing :py:class:`keystoneauth1.auth.identity.v3.AuthMethod` then you should just override :py:class:`keystoneauth1.auth.identity.v3.Auth` directly.
+If your Plugin cannot be used in conjunction with existing :py:class:`keystoneauth1.identity.v3.AuthMethod` then you should just override :py:class:`keystoneauth1.identity.v3.Auth` directly.

-The new :py:class:`~keystoneauth1.auth.identity.v3.AuthMethod` should take all the required parameters via :py:meth:`~keystoneauth1.auth.identity.v3.AuthMethod.__init__` and return from :py:meth:`~keystoneauth1.auth.identity.v3.AuthMethod.get_auth_data` a tuple with the unique identifier of this plugin (e.g. *password*) and a dictionary containing the payload of values to send to the authentication server.
+The new :py:class:`~keystoneauth1.identity.v3.AuthMethod` should take all the required parameters via :py:meth:`~keystoneauth1.identity.v3.AuthMethod.__init__` and return from :py:meth:`~keystoneauth1.identity.v3.AuthMethod.get_auth_data` a tuple with the unique identifier of this plugin (e.g. *password*) and a dictionary containing the payload of values to send to the authentication server.
 The session, calling auth object and request headers are also passed to this function so that the plugin may use or manipulate them.

-You should also provide a class that inherits from :py:class:`keystoneauth1.auth.identity.v3.Auth` with an instance of your new :py:class:`~keystoneauth1.auth.identity.v3.AuthMethod` as the `auth_methods` parameter to :py:class:`keystoneauth1.auth.identity.v3.Auth`.
+You should also provide a class that inherits from :py:class:`keystoneauth1.identity.v3.Auth` with an instance of your new :py:class:`~keystoneauth1.identity.v3.AuthMethod` as the `auth_methods` parameter to :py:class:`keystoneauth1.identity.v3.Auth`.

-By convention (and like above) these are named `PluginType` and `PluginTypeMethod` (for example :py:class:`~keystoneauth1.auth.identity.v3.Password` and :py:class:`~keystoneauth1.auth.identity.v3.PasswordMethod`).
+By convention (and like above) these are named `PluginType` and `PluginTypeMethod` (for example :py:class:`~keystoneauth1.identity.v3.Password` and :py:class:`~keystoneauth1.identity.v3.PasswordMethod`).

 Creating a Custom Plugin
 ------------------------

-To implement an entirely new plugin you should implement the base class :py:class:`keystoneauth1.auth.base.BaseAuthPlugin` and provide the :py:meth:`~keystoneauth1.auth.base.BaseAuthPlugin.get_endpoint`, :py:meth:`~keystoneauth1.auth.base.BaseAuthPlugin.get_token` and :py:meth:`~keystoneauth1.auth.base.BaseAuthPlugin.invalidate` functions.
+To implement an entirely new plugin you should implement the base class :py:class:`keystoneauth1.plugin.BaseAuthPlugin` and provide the :py:meth:`~keystoneauth1.plugin.BaseAuthPlugin.get_endpoint`, :py:meth:`~keystoneauth1.plugin.BaseAuthPlugin.get_token` and :py:meth:`~keystoneauth1.plugin.BaseAuthPlugin.invalidate` methods.

-:py:meth:`~keystoneauth1.auth.base.BaseAuthPlugin.get_token` is called to retrieve the string token from a plugin.
+:py:meth:`~keystoneauth1.plugin.BaseAuthPlugin.get_token` is called to retrieve the string token from a plugin.
 It is intended that a plugin will cache a received token and so if the token is still valid then it should be re-used rather than fetching a new one.
 A session object is provided with which the plugin can contact it's server.
 (Note: use `authenticated=False` when making those requests or it will end up being called recursively).
 The return value should be the token as a string.

-:py:meth:`~keystoneauth1.auth.base.BaseAuthPlugin.get_endpoint` is called to determine a base URL for a particular service's requests.
+:py:meth:`~keystoneauth1.plugin.BaseAuthPlugin.get_endpoint` is called to determine a base URL for a particular service's requests.
 The keyword arguments provided to the function are those that are given by the `endpoint_filter` variable in :py:meth:`keystoneauth1.session.Session.request`.
 A session object